varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 =============

-It is possible in a VCL program to query the health of a director (see :ref:`func_healthy`).
+It is possible in a VCL program to query the health of a director (see :ref:`vmod_std.healthy`).
 A director can report its health if it implements the ``healthy`` function, it is otherwise always considered healthy.

 Unless you are making a dynamic backend, you need to take care of the